Notifications

 Compensation

-Basic maintenance allowance (for foster and kinship caregivers)
+• Basic maintenance allowance (for foster and kinship caregivers)

-Based on the age of the child, this allowance helps cover day-to-day costs of raising a child such as: food, clothing, shelter, personal care items, general household costs, a spending allowance, non-prescription medications, gifts to the child, and gifts for the child to provide to family members.
+Based on the age of the child, this allowance helps cover day-to-day costs of raising a child such as:

-Skill fee (for foster caregivers only)
+• Skill fee and special rates (for foster caregivers only)

 The skill fee compensates foster caregivers for their level of training and expertise in caring for a child.
 This rate is based on the classification of the foster home – Level 1 or 2.

-Respite per diem
+• Babysitting/relief per diem

 In addition to basic maintenance, a per diem allowance is added to enable and encourage caregivers to take necessary and healthy breaks from the day-to-day demands of caregiving.

-Infant care initial expenses
+• Infant care initial expenses

 When infant placements are unexpected – as part of a sibling group or as an emergency placement, for example – the costs of equipment such as cribs or car seats that are required to accept and support an infant placement are covered.

-Infant care costs
+• Infant care costs

-Caregivers will receive monthly reimbursements, based on submitted receipts, to help compensate for the costs of formula, diapers and basic baby supplies.
+Caregivers receive monthly reimbursements, based on submitted receipts, to help compensate for the costs of formula, diapers and basic baby supplies.

-Medical coverage
+• Medical coverage

 Medical, dental and optical services are covered through each child’s Personal Healthcare Number (PHN) and their Treatment Services Card or, for First Nation children with Status, by the federal government through the child’s Treaty or Registration Number.